Skip to main content

 Work hours: 7 a.m. to 5 p.m., Monday through Friday

-Work begins in mid-September on Water Tower 6 near Tower Crest Park.
-Due to sun exposure, the paint on the upper half of the tower’s exterior has deteriorated.
-Crews will sandblast and repaint the upper half of the water tower’s exterior.
-Crews will begin by sandblasting and priming the reservoir.
-They will work in sections each day to avoid overnight rust formation.
-The contractor will use a wet sandblast method to avoid creating dust.
-After primer, two coats of paint will be applied.
-This work will be quieter and take about two weeks.
+Toward the end of 2024, crews worked on Water Tower 6 near Tower Crest Park.
+Due to sun exposure, the paint on the upper half of the tower’s exterior had deteriorated.
+Crews sandblasted and repainted the upper half of the water tower’s exterior.
+The primer coating has been applied.
+Two coats of paint will be applied during spring 2025, anticipated for April and May.
+This work will be quieter than previous sandblasting and take about three weeks.

-At Water Tower 5, the noise impacts from the sandblasting will be lesser, due to the work occurring on the tower’s interior.
-You may also hear noise from compressors, heaters and vacuums.
-At both locations, noise impacts from sandblasting will be limited to weekdays.
+Noise impacts: At Water Tower 5, the noise impacts from the sandblasting will be minimal due to the work occurring on the tower’s interior.
+You may hear noise from compressors, heaters and vacuums.
+Noise impacts from sandblasting will be limited to weekdays.

 Work hours: 7 a.m. to 6 p.m., Monday through Friday, with some weekend work